2i2c-org/docs/community-lead/about/shared-responsibility.md

 ### Responsibilities

 A team of leaders *within the community that we work with* who act as [Community Representatives](#role:community-representative) on behalf of their community.
-This team coordinates more closely with our Community Support Team, facilitates the transfer of knowledge between 2i2c teams and communities of users, and helps manage the structure and dynamics of these communities.
+This team coordinates more closely with our [Community Guides](#role:community-guide), facilitates the transfer of knowledge between 2i2c teams and communities of users, and helps manage the structure and dynamics of these communities.
 They also define the strategic mission and goals of each user community, and help us define the definition of "success" for the hub service.

 1. **Define success for the hub's community**.
 Community leaders understand the goals of a community's users, and define whether the hub is meeting their needs.
 2. **Oversee user access policy**.
 Decide who has access to the hub, and what permissions they have.
-Generally done via the JupterHub admin panel.
+Generally done via the JupyterHub admin panel.
 3. **Manage and cultivate a community around the hub.** Define the community events, processes, structure, and communication channels that are best for a hub's community.
 4. **Represent community in decisions and feedback**.
 Serve as a point of contact for [Site Reliability Engineers](#role:site-reliability-engineer), make requests for changes to the hub, and surface incidents or problems if they arise.
 5. **Make financial decisions about the hub**.
 Have decision authority for changes that have a financial impact on the infrastructure, and serve as a point of contact for billing matters.